34% Of families never cook.

 • Maria, who is a working mum, added some context: “I’ve got a busy life as it is, and my lazy family expects me to put dinner on the table every night.
 The hubby helps, but most times it’s something out of the freezer and straight in the microwave.
 I’ll always try for some fresh veg, though.
 I don’t want them to die of scurvy, right?”

 • Brian, a dad from Coventry says: “We try for a home-cooked meal most nights, but sometimes we’re all just too tired.
-I feel really guilty about the amount of plastic pots that go in the bin when we have a lazy meal – surely there’s another way?”
+I feel really guilty about the number of plastic pots that go in the bin when we have a lazy meal – surely there’s another way?”

 “Our lives are really no busier than they were twenty or thirty years ago,” says Hall, “but we’ve fallen out of the habit of cooking for ourselves.
 Now there’s an emerging generation that doesn’t have those skills at all.
 Some people can barely boil an egg.